12 Best medium format cameras: (2023 Guide & Reviews)

 White balance/Frame rate

-The white balance mood that I used in this shooting was Daylight preset, although I recommend automatic scene recognition to most people who ask about the specifics of white balance mode.
+The white balance mood I used in this shooting was Daylight preset, although I recommend automatic scene recognition to most people who ask about the specifics of white balance mode.

 The camera can shoot full HD video at 24-30 frame rates per second.